Lindsey Graham: Trump’s Doctrine, Peace in the Middle East, and FBI Abuse - October 7th, Hour 2

 Text

-This is an iHeart Podcast.
+This is an iHeart podcast.

-Uh big breaking news.
+Big breaking news.

-Uh allegedly now truck tracking the phone calls of GOP Senators, Lindsey Graham of South Carolina, Marsha Blackburn, Ron Johnson, Josh Hawley, uh Cynthia Loomis of Wyoming, uh, Bill Hagerty, Tennessee, Dan Sullivan, Alaska, Tommy Toverville of Alabama, Mike Kelly of Pennsylvania.
+This is all part of what we've been describing as Operation Arctic Frost, allegedly now tracking the phone calls of GOP senators Lindsey Graham of South Carolina, Marsha Blackburn, Ron Johnson, Josh Hawley, Cynthia Loomis of Wyoming, Bill Haggerty, Tennessee, Dan Sullivan, Alaska, Tommy Tuberville of Alabama, Mike Kelly of Pennsylvania.

-And anyway, the document discovered by the FBI director, Cash Patel.
+And anyway, the document discovered by the FBI director Cash Patel.

-Cash will be on Hannity tonight, uh, as well as Senator Lindsey Graham is going to join us here in a moment, is titled Cast Assistance, and in a it refers to the FBI's cellular analysis survey team.
+Cash will be on Hannity tonight, as well as Senator Lindsey Graham who's going to join us here in a moment, is titled Cast Assistance.

 It has the names of the FBI agents involved redacted at this point.